-Call: Cluster 1 - Health (Single stage - 2025) Specific condition is Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 6.00 and 8.00 million would allow these outcomes to be addressed appropriately.
+General Data Protection Regulation: https://commission.europa.eu/law/law-topic/data-protection en contribution per project 6.00 and 8.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 50.00 million.
-Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In recognition of the opening of the US National Institutes of Health's programmes to European researchers, any legal entity established in the United States of America is eligible to receive Union funding.
+Type of Action Research and Innovation Actions Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: Applicants submitting a proposal under the blind evaluation pilot (see General Annex F) must not disclose their organisation names, acronyms, logos nor names of personnel in the proposal abstract and Part B of their first-stage application (see General Annex E).
+Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In recognition of the opening of the US National Institutes of Health's programmes to European researchers, any legal entity established in the United States of America is eligible to receive Union funding.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Award criteria The criteria are described in General Annex D. The following exceptions apply: The thresholds for each criterion will be 4 (Excellence), 4 (Impact) and 4 (Implementation).
+The following exceptions apply: subject to restrictions for the protection of European communication networks.
+Award criteria The criteria are described in General Annex D. The following exceptions apply: For the first stage, the thresholds for each criterion will be 4 (Excellence) and 4 (Impact).
+The overall threshold applying to the sum of the two individual scores will be set at a level that ensures the total requested budget of proposals admitted to stage 2 is as close as possible to four times the available budget, and not less than three and a half times the available budget.
+For the second stage, the thresholds for each criterion will be 4 (Excellence), 4 (Impact) and 4 (Implementation).
 The cumulative threshold will be 12.
+Procedure The procedure is described in General Annex F. The following exceptions apply: This topic is part of the blind evaluation pilot under which first stage.
+This topic is part of the blind evaluation pilot under which first stage proposals will be evaluated blindly.